SeanFobbe/cr-unsc/README.md

 ## Project Structure

-This structural analysis of the project describes the most important and version-controlled components.
-During compilation the pipeline will create further folders in which intermediate results are stored (`pdf/`, `txt/`, `temp/` `analysis` and `output/`).
+This structural analysis of the project describes its most important and version-controlled components.
+During compilation the pipeline will create further folders in which intermediate results are stored (`files`, `temp/` `analysis` and `output/`).
 Final results are stored in the folder `output/`.

 ```